CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

     **If PC is off/sleeping:** Windows will attempt to run the task as soon as possible after it's missed.

-??? note "Can administrators customize the update schedule?"
+??? question "Can administrators customize the update schedule?"

     **Yes.** Use Group Policy to configure: